 Smith’s length is not a strong part of his profile.
+It’s not necessarily a liability, but some linemen will outreach him on the interior.
 He doesn’t always reach the contact point first, and because of this, Smith sometimes tries to force the issue by leaning.

 Additionally, Smith’s lacking reach sometimes prevents him from finishing defenders or paving open lanes.
 It also impedes Smith’s ability to maintain anchors.
 Longer rushers can manipulate angles more easily against Smith’s wingspan, and his lacking length limits the amount of power his hands can carry as conduits.

 Length is easily the biggest issue for Smith, but there are other inconsistencies to take note of as well.
 Smith sometimes prematurely extends his arms, negating potential energy.
 He can be more consistent keeping his elbows in, maximizing that energy, and increasing the amount of force directed at defenders.
 His hands don’t always strike cleanly when blocking in motion, and players who can get outside his frame can knock him off-balance.

 Finally, Smith can indulge his frame more when working to get lower than opponents.
 His footwork post-contact can also be more consistent.
 His weight transfers, while solid, aren’t always smooth.

 Lecitus Smith’s NFL Draft scouting report overview